A (re-)introduction to the extensible shell

 Es was mostly developed over the course of 1992-1995.
 The bulk of development went through the release of version 0.84; 0.88 was released after the authors had taken a break, and then after that release both of them got too busy with life and jobs to continue work on the shell.

-After that, maintainership passed through a couple hands, leading eventually to the current maintainer James Haggerty, but development was largely focused on keeping es functional over the decades as OSes, build systems, and code-hosting practices have evolved.
+After that, maintainership passed through a couple hands, leading eventually to the current maintainer James Haggerty, but that maintainership was largely focused on keeping es basically functional over the decades as OSes, build systems, and code-hosting practices have evolved.

 This left es as an incomplete experiment: Paul and Byron didn’t have time to achieve a good amount of what they planned on, and even if they had, their near- to medium-term plans certainly didn’t sum up to everything the shell could be made to do.